Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 ## Composite Compliance

-As mentioned earlier, we obtain batching rules effortlessly for composite operators but this holds true only when certain constraints.
+As mentioned earlier, we obtain batching rules effortlessly for composite operators but this holds true only under certain constraints.
 These constraints include requirements like refraining from accessing the tensor's data pointer and avoiding the use of `out=` variants of the operators.
 For the full list of constraints, see [this documentation](https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/native/README.md#composite-compliance).